galathil/Kubii/README.md

   - Create a "kubii" folder and place jar dependancies (JDA, Emoji, Json) into it.
 Create a empty file called "kubiiAccounts.json"
   - launch your server, it create the config.yml file.
   - When you change a value in config.yml, restart the server.

+## For developers :
+  - Use the manifest include in the project when your generate the jar file